aaronpowell/aaronpowell.github.io/src/documents/posts/2012-02-21-scripts-are-blocking.md

---- cson
+---
   title: "How to explain where to put your JavaScript in a page"
   metaTitle: "How to explain where to put your JavaScript in a page"
   description: ""
   revised: "2012-02-21"
   date: "2012-02-21"
-tags: ["javascript","just-for-fun"]
+  tags:
+    - "javascript"
+    - "just-for-fun"
   migrated: "true"
-urls: ["/javascript/scripts-are-blocking"]
+  urls:
+    - "/javascript/scripts-are-blocking"
-summary: """
+  summary: ""

-"""
 ---
 I decided that I'm tired of explaining why you should do JavaScript combination and avoid inline scripts.